 Smoking is a major risk factor for bladder cancer.

-Each year, almost 71,000 new cases of bladder cancer are diagnosed in this country.
+According to the American Cancer Society’s 2024 statistics, there are about 83,000 cases of bladder cancer diagnosed each year.
 Men, Caucasians and smokers have twice the risk of bladder cancer as the general population.
-Almost all people who develop bladder cancer are older than 55.
+Almost all people who develop bladder cancer are older than 55, with an average age of 73 at diagnosis.
 When it is diagnosed and treated in the early stages, bladder cancer is usually highly treatable.

 The bladder is a hollow organ in the lower abdomen.
-It stores urine, the waste that is produced when the kidneys filter the blood.
+It stores urine which is the waste that is produced when the kidneys filter blood.
 The bladder has an elastic and muscular wall that allows it to get larger and smaller as urine is stored or emptied.

 Urine passes from the two kidneys into the bladder through tubes called ureters.
 Urine leaves the bladder through another tube called the urethra.
 The urethra is longer in men than women.